Call 020 7692 5675 Mon-Fri 8am-7pm

 With the rise of social media and public scrutiny, preparation is now crucial not only for formal media interactions but also for any public appearances, as anyone with a smartphone can record and share statements widely.

-This level of accessibility means that spokespeople must be mindful of their words and demeanor in all situations, as offhand remarks or unintended expressions can quickly become viral content and impact the organisation’s reputation.
+This level of accessibility means that spokespeople must be mindful of their words and demeanour in all situations, as offhand remarks or unintended expressions can quickly become viral content and impact the organisation’s reputation.
 Crisis media training will help spokespeople not only prepare for these types of interactions but also be more assertive to the risks.

 From individual spokesperson training led by a former Broadcast Journalist of the Year to crisis workshops for the whole team, Alder’s bespoke training sessions are designed to help you to prepare for the unexpected.